dougbreaux/dougbreaux.github.io/_posts/2019-05-09-jsr303-spring-webflow.md

 title: JSR 303 Validation with Spring Web Flow
 tags: [ spring, bean, mvc, jsr303, validation, java, webflow ]
 ---
 A bit of additional information about using JSR-303 validation with Spring Web Flow.
-(See {% post_url 2018-05-23-springmvc-jsr303-websphere %}.)
+(See [Spring MVC, JSR 303 Validation, and WebSphere]({% post_url 2018-05-23-springmvc-jsr303-websphere %}).)

 I was hoping to use this instead of custom Java code with my Spring MVC/WebFlow application, but I think there are enough limitations in the simple use case (like non-deterministic validation ordering), that I'll probably stick with Java Validator code for now.